AdobeDocs/marketo.en/help/marketo/product-docs/administration/settings/understanding-privacy-settings.md

 Or, the marketer can track users, but use an anonymized IP.

-These methods might affect Marketo’s value and functionality in specific areas.
-However, if the marketer *doesn’t* change anything in Marketo's configuration, Marketo functionality remains the same.
+These methods might affect Marketo's value and functionality in specific areas.
+However, if the marketer *doesn't* change anything in Marketo's configuration, Marketo functionality remains the same.

 ## Browser Settings for Do Not Track {#browser-settings-for-do-not-track}